Timanfaya National Park: The Complete Visitor’s Guide to Lanzarote’s Fire Mountains

 Guided Tours and Routes

-Several guided tour options are available to explore Timanfaya.
-The most common is by bus, known as “guagua” in Lanzarote.
-You can drive to the park and leave your car in the parking area at the entrance.
-From there, board the bus for the tour.
-Be mindful of timing, as the last tour departs at 3:45 PM.
+Several tour options are available to explore Timanfaya.
+You can drive to different entrances of the park and leave your car in the parking area.

 Visitor Centers and Educational Exhibits

-The park features a visitor center offering information on the area’s geological history, flora, fauna, and conservation efforts.
-It’s an ideal starting point to familiarize yourself with Timanfaya National Park.
+The park features a visitor centre offering information on the area’s geological history, flora, fauna, and conservation efforts.
+It’s an ideal starting point to familiarise yourself with Timanfaya National Park.

 • Wear comfortable clothing and appropriate footwear.